Gholamreza Takhti: Character and personality

 Another example of his character comes from a match in Moscow.
-After defeating the then-world champion Anatoli Albul, Takhti saw the sorrow on the face of Albul's mother.
-Takhti went to her and said, "I'm sorry about the result, but your son is a great wrestler."
+After defeating the then-world champion Anatoly Albul, Takhti saw the sorrow on the face of Albul's mother.
+Takhti went to her and said, "I'm sorry about the result, but your son is a great wrestler".
 She smiled and kissed him.

 Social and political activisms

 Takhti was known for his anti-regime views.
 He was a pro-Mossadegh activist and member of Second National Front and his death sparked a number of anti-Shah demonstrations.

-In 1962, a terrible earthquake occurred in Bou'in-Zahra in western Iran, killing over 12,000.
+In 1962, an earthquake occurred in Buin Zahra in western Iran, killing over 12,000 people.
 Takhti was deeply touched by the suffering.
-Already one of Iran's biggest stars, he began to walk one of the main avenues of Tehran, asking for assistance for the victims.
-He inspired other champions to follow in his footsteps, and thousands gave to alleviate the suffering.
+Already one of Iran's biggest stars, he began to walk one of the main avenues of Tehran, helping out the victims and asking for assistance.
+He inspired others to follow in his footsteps, and thousands gave in to alleviate the suffering.

 Death and legacy

-Takhti was found dead in his hotel room on January 7, 1968.
+Takhti was found dead in his hotel room on 7 January 1968.
 The Iranian government officially proclaimed his death a suicide.
 However, some claim that he was murdered because of his political activities against the Pahlavi regime, accusing SAVAK, the Iranian intelligence agency at that time.
-Because he was a national hero, his funeral drew hundreds of thousands of mourners after being organized by Hossein Towfigh, editor in chief of the (now defunct) Towfigh magazine.
-The magazine issued a special edition of their popular weekly magazine where they caricatured Takhti with angel wings flying high above the throngs of Iranian mourners at his own funeral with a caption that read "Don't cry for me, cry for your own plight."
-Towfigh magazine was shut down by the Shah for several months after printing this cartoon.
-He is buried at Ebn-e Babooyeh cemetery in Southern part of Tehran, near Shahr-e Ray, where he is commemorated every year by his fans.
+Because he was a national hero, his funeral drew thousands of mourners after being organized by Hossein Towfigh, Editor-in-Chief of the popular Towfigh Magazine.
+According to reports, at least 7 people committed suicide due to their sadness after Takhti was declared dead.
+Towfigh issued a special edition of their popular weekly magazine on 14 January 1968, where they caricatured Takhti with angel wings flying high above the throngs of Iranian mourners at his own funeral with a caption that read "Don't cry for me, cry for yourselves."

+Towfigh Magazine was shut down by the Shah for several months after printing this cartoon.

+Takhti is buried at Ibn Babawayh Cemetery in Southern Tehran, near Ray, where he is commemorated every year by his fans.

 Takhti struggled with depression particularly regarding problems with his wife.
 Two days before his death Takhti created his will transferring the guardianship of his son to a colleague and instructions on what to do with his properties.

 Takhti was survived by his wife and son, Babak Takhti, an author and translator.
 Babak has heavily criticized the rumors that his father was killed and confirmed his father took his life.
-The movie Takhti, begun by Ali Hatami and finished by Behrooz Afkhami, examined some of the theories about Takhti's death.
+The movie Takhti, begun by Ali Hatami and finished by Behrouz Afkhami, examined some of the theories about Takhti's death.